PeteJBB/react-serializable-model/readme.md

 Usage e.g attr('string')

 ### Serialize: false
 When set, this field will not be serialized back to the API.
 It is only used for deserializaing records.
 Usage `age: attr('number', { deserialize: false})`

+### EnumType
+When attr type is set to `enum` this property determines the enum-type to use.
+Pass in a reference to the Enum class.
+Usage: see #Enums below

 ## Usage
 When loading records, call the static function `deserialize` to instantiate the model